JoshAaronLevy/ultimate-css/README.md

 ## 🚀 Getting Started

-1. Install **Ultimate CSS/SCSS** from the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode).
+1. Install **Ultimate CSS** from the [VSCode Marketplace](https://marketplace.visualstudio.com/vscode).
-2. Open a project with CSS/SCSS/SCSS and HTML/JSX/TSX files.
+2. Open a project with CSS and HTML/JS/TS/JSX/TSX files.
-3. Enjoy instant insights as you code!
+3. Start coding — the extension will automatically highlight issues across your styles.

 ---